Pearly9876/Pearl-Finance-Portfolio-DexCom/README.md

 ## Why Dexcom

-I chose Dexcom after researching the long-term growth of diabetes and the increasing use of technology in healthcare.
+I chose DexCom after researching the long-term growth of diabetes and the increasing use of technology in healthcare.

-Diabetes is expected to remain a major health issue over the next few decades.
-It is influenced by several factors, including lifestyle, ageing, and genetics, which creates an ongoing need for better glucose monitoring.The company focuses on continuous glucose monitoring (CGM), which allows users to track their glucose levels in real time.
+Diabetes is expected to remain a major global health issue over the coming decades.
+Its prevalence is influenced by factors including ageing, lifestyle and genetics, creating an ongoing need for better glucose monitoring solutions.

+DexCom focuses on continuous glucose monitoring (CGM), which allows users to track glucose levels in real time.

-This made Dexcom an interesting company for my FP&A project because its growth is connected to three key areas:
+This made DexCom an interesting company for my FP&A project because its growth is connected to three key areas:

-**Growing diabetes population → Increasing adoption of CGM technology → Potential expansion of Dexcom's addressable market**
+**Growing diabetes population → Increasing adoption of CGM technology → Potential expansion of DexCom's addressable market**

-Rather than analyzing the company purely from its historical financial performance, I wanted to understand whether these underlying business drivers could support future revenue growth, margins, and cash flow.
+Rather than analysing the company only from its historical financial performance, I wanted to understand whether these underlying business drivers could support future revenue growth, margins and cash flow.

 ---